-The Caribou’s dry weight is just over 1,000 pounds and sits comfortably on Michaelson’s 2005 Dodge Ram 2500 4WD.
-Michaelson likes the roomy interior and said in a pinch, he still has enough space to fix a sandwich and eat it at the dinette without needing to raise the camper’s top.
+The Caribou’s dry weight is a touch over 1,000 pounds and sits comfortably on Michaelsen’s 2005 Dodge Ram 2500 4WD.
+Michaelsen likes the roomy interior and said in a pinch, he still has enough space to fix a sandwich and eat it at the dinette without needing to raise the camper’s top.

 An avid sportsman, the bachelor frequently heads down the back roads with his part-Border Collie, Rip.
 “We take off hunting, fishing or just roaming around old ghost towns.”